jespertheend/splix/README.md

 # Splix

-This monorepo currently only contains the code for hosting a gameserver.
+This monorepo contains the Splix client code, server code, as well as code related to server management.
-But in the future it might contain client code as well.

 # Running locally